 -

-Make sure the ends of your twisted pretzel are pressed down firmly into the belly of the pretzel.
+Forming Your Pretzels: Make sure the ends of your twisted pretzel are pressed down firmly into the belly of the pretzel.
 Otherwise, it could unravel in the boiling water.

-If it's not sticking, add a little water to help stick the pretzel together. - Immediately sprinkle coarse salt on the pretzels once they're done boiling.
+If it's not sticking, add a little water to help stick the pretzel together. - Salt Topping: Immediately sprinkle coarse salt on the pretzels once they're done boiling.
 The salt will stick while they're still wet, but it'll just slide right off if they dry out.

 Lina